 The common perception that HIV will "'jump' to the other side as soon as it has a chance" isn't completely accurate.
 The actual chance of becoming infected with HIV during a single sexual experience — even with a partner who is known to be HIV-positive — is rather low: one study put the chance for a woman becoming infected by an HIV-positive male through vaginal sex at 1 in 1000.
 Because of the difficulties involved in studying how effective HIV is at infecting someone, the numbers vary among studies.

 The chance of infection increases with repeated acts of intercourse (more exposure to the virus), yet the risk of transmission in any one sexual episode differs.
 For instance, transmission is more likely when there is an increased amount of virus in genital fluids or blood (a high viral load) than when the viral load is lower.
 Also, studies have shown that infection rates are generally higher for male-to-male transmission and needle sharing (anywhere from 1 in 1000 to 1 in 10) but lower for female-to-male transmission.
-The virus is more likely to be transmitted during certain sex acts where mucous membranes are more easily broken (i.e., anal sex) than during other sex acts where the mucous membranes are more likely to remain intact.
+The virus is more likely to be transmitted during certain sex acts where mucous membranes are more easily broken (e.g., anal sex) than during other sex acts where the mucous membranes are more likely to remain intact.
 Keep in mind that most of these studies took place in North America and Europe and focused on HIV-1.
 There are different strains of HIV in the world, and transmission may vary between the different strains.

 As for the specific study cited in Dating someone who's HIV-positive, remember that one group's condom use was inconsistent but not nonexistent.
 It's possible that only about ten percent of this group of study participants were infected with HIV because there was some condom use.
-Importantly, check out the number of participants who got HIV while practicing consistent condom use: zero.
+Check out the number of participants who got HIV while practicing consistent condom use: zero.

-It's important to understand that while HIV does hang out in body fluids (i.e., blood, semen, vaginal secretions, cervical secretions, breast milk, pre-cum, saliva, and tears), the average concentration of virus in each type of fluid varies greatly.
+It's good to understand that while HIV does hang out in body fluids (e.g., blood, semen, vaginal secretions, cervical secretions, breast milk, pre-cum, saliva, and tears), the average concentration of virus in each type of fluid varies greatly.
 It is theoretically possible that infection could follow exposure to all body fluids, but studies show that only certain fluids — blood, breast milk, semen, and vaginal and cervical secretions — contain a high enough concentration of HIV to be infectious.
 Note that the small drops of fluid that may come out of the penis during sexual arousal, and before ejaculation (a.k.a. pre-cum), often contain HIV, but the concentration of HIV in pre-cum is usually not high enough to pose a significant risk of infection.